wxie2017/wxie2017.github.io/pages/speech/joy_of_level_1.md

-As a new member, the projects may seem a lot because we have our family to take care, we have our job to finish, we have friends to visit, we are just to tired to do extra job.
+As a new member, the projects may seem a lot because we have our family to take care, we have our job to finish, we have friends to visit, we are just to tired too do extra job.
 Nobody is pushing this anyway.

 There are reasons to delay, there are reasons to give up.

 Let me share my recent experience.

 I am currently living in an old dormitary, 16th floor.
 There are 2 elevators.
 One of them has been long time broken.
-Recently the second elevator broke.
+Recently the second elevator is broken, too.

 What would you do?